ngraczykowski/iris-root/modules/scb-bridge/README.md

 - run `docker-compose up -d`
 - start class `ScbBridgeApplication` with profile `client`

+# Global check endpoint

+On Test or Client's environment actuator endpoint `globalhealth` is available which reports list of critical system components (like `core-bridge`, `ae` and agents) with its corresponding version.
+This is to quickly validate the sanity of the environment which is especially helpful on Test env where components can be deployed without our knowledge.

+The same information in exposed via `/v1/info/global` rest controller.

+For `lima` this endpoint is available [here](`https://lima.silenteight.com/rest/scb-bridge/v1/info/global`)

 ## Application ports

 | Service  | Port  |